eng-ahmedmostafa/Consumer-Data-Classification-with-SVM-and-Logistic-Regression/README.md

   - Decision boundary visualization for SVM with linear kernel.

 ### Results:
-- Detailed accuracy metrics and classification reports for both models.
+- Comparison of accuracy metrics and classification reports for both models.
 - Visualizations of decision boundaries and performance metrics.

-Feel free to explore the notebooks for in-depth analysis and adapt the code for different datasets or model configurations.
+Explore the notebooks to see how SVM and Logistic Regression differ in classification tasks.
 For questions or contributions, please open an issue or submit a pull request!

+---

 **Usage**: Ensure `CustomersData.csv` is in the working directory and execute the notebooks to view the results.